 - Service Unit Program Team: Series, Camp, Events, Travel, Girl Awards and Girl Leadership Experience Specialists - These specialists are “hands-on” folks who want to get in there and work the program with girls!
 By ensuring opportunities, you will help deliver the Girl Scout Leadership Experiences to a tremendous number of girls who might not participate in troops.
 The size of this team depends on the needs of the service unit.
 Learn more about Service Unit GSLE Specialist or Service Unit Series/Events Specialist.

-- Larger Learning Team - As a member of this team you will share your skills with other volunteers.
+- Adult Learning Specialist Support Team – As a member of this team you will support your Adult Learning Specialist by sharing your skills with other volunteers.
 What skills?
 Anything from new program skills to tips on keeping financial records.
 Time commitment is up to you; you might provide a one-shot course or be available throughout the year.
 Learn more.

 - Task Force – A group of volunteers assisted by staff, who work on and implement a short-term assignment for the council.